 The Xbox Series X was the first to be revealed, featuring a simple black exterior with an imposing rectangular frame that makes it seem much more reminiscent of a PC tower than of what most people would expect a console to look like.
 It’s simple but effective and it makes the console stand out, and chances are that’s precisely what Microsoft was going for.

-Microsoft also recently unveiled the Xbox Series S, a more affordable variant of the new console that aims to bring the next-gen experience to those who are on a tighter budget.
-In contrast to the Series X, it is much slimmer and looks more like one of the Xbox One consoles.
+Microsoft also unveiled the Xbox Series S, a more affordable variant of the new console that aims to bring the next-gen experience to those who are on a tighter budget.
+In contrast to the Series X, it is much slimmer and looks more like one of the Xbox One consoles, albeit with a two-tone design.

 Meanwhile, the design of the PlayStation 5 is a bit more “out there”, and needless to say, it’s been a bit divisive.
 Sony took a more futuristic approach when designing their new console and, in contrast to the Xbox Series X’s sharp edges, it boasts a curved body and a two-tone black-and-white exterior.
 This was only to be expected considering the two-tone design of the new DualSense controller that was revealed about two months before the console itself.

 In addition to the standard PlayStation 5 console, Sony is also offering a more budget-friendly option – the PlayStation 5 Digital Edition.
-This version of the console will be identical to the standard one, barring the absence of the 4K UHD Blu-ray drive.
+This version of the console will be identical to the standard one, barring the 4K UHD Blu-ray drive.

 All four consoles have been featured in a vertical position in most of the promotional material, but both can be positioned horizontally, so it’s entirely up to the user to decide how they want to set them up.